lambjulia/LabsEcommerce/README.md

 # How to run the project

-- The .env is already in the project
+- Configure your .env with email trigger data

 - Open your terminal and run the command git clone https://github.com/lambjulia/LabsEcommerce